Nisser111/countdown-timer/README.md

 - [x] Enable user to changing theme
 - [ ] Make end-time animation
 - [ ] Enable user to create own custom theme
+- [ ] Enable user to notify by the email when timer end

 <br>